-Democrats Assail GOP Senators for Healthcare Rewrite Secrecy
+Democrats Assail GOP Senators for Health Care Rewrite Secrecy

-WASHINGTON (CN) – With a vote on the Senate health care bill happening as early as next week, Democrats held a talkathon for more than six hours on the Senate floor Monday night to protest Republican secrecy about the bill, the details of which remain unknown.
+WASHINGTON (CN) – Senate Democrats escalated their protest against Republican secrecy over their efforts to repeal and replace the federal health care law Tuesday by shutting down committee hearings.
+The action came on the heels of a roughly six-hour talkathon staged Monday by the Democrats that stretched past midnight.

+On Tuesday morning, Senate Democrats invoked the so-called “two -hour” rule, which blocks committee meetings once the Senate has been in session for two hours.
+Because the Senate convened at 10 a.m.
+Tuesday, the procedural gambit meant committee hearings scheduled after noon had to be postponed.

 A group of 13 GOP Senators — all men — have been working for weeks behind closed doors on a bill to repeal and replace the Patient Protection and Affordable Care Act.
 Even their Republican colleagues, who are not privy to the deliberations, say they have not seen what’s in the bill.

+Republicans have said they hope to force a vote on their version of the American Health Care Act, which the House passed on May 4, as soon as next week before Congress breaks for the July 4 recess.

+Although Democrats can’t stop the vote, they are following through on a promise to use hardball tactics to shame Republicans for drafting the bill without public scrutiny, and without giving the public, Democrats and other Republican senators not privy to the negotiations an opportunity to review it.

-Legislation that will impact up to 20 percent of the American economy and millions of American lives, Sen. Chris Murphy of Connecticut said, shouldn’t be drafted in secrecy.
+The Democrats’ position was summed up Monday night by Sen. Chris Murphy of Connecticut who said legislation that will impact up to 20 percent of the American economy and millions of American lives shouldn’t be drafted in secrecy.

 “Why are my constituents not allowed to see the details of what’s about to happen to their lives,” he said about four hours in to the talkathon.
 “Why are only a select group of Americans able to have a voice inside that room.”